 Its awards-winning feature “Honda SELECT DRIVE” comes so handy while mowing a lawn with steep hills, slopes, and banks.
 You can effortlessly match the mower’s speed to match your stride.

-With a 21-inch deck, it features a twin-blade instead of a single blade, which gives a double action for a finer grass cutting.
+With a 21-inch deck, it features a twin-blade instead of a single blade, which gives a double action for finer grass cutting.
 It even has an additional function called leaf-shredding, which is pretty much self-explanatory.

 In addition to these, Honda has packed the HRX217K5VKA with innovative features Roto-Stop.
 The speed control features allow the mower to mimic your speed while the Roto-Stop gives the user the option to cut off the power of the engine to the blades.
 So, if you come across a log or a branch, a press of a button will kill power to the blades so you don’t have to turn the mower engine off.